ReginaldBull/XComm/README.md

 ### Covered Functions ###

 Note: The wrapper does not cover all the functions of the api but can be added easily.
 The communication between the wrapper and the XC_Comm.dll is implemented over a callback.
-Communicating to the PLC is a asynchronous process where the single operation take some time.
+Communicating to the PLC is a asynchronous process where the single operation takes some time.

 The definition of the callback: